tomcoolpxl/docker-systemd-ssh/README.md

 Apart from having limited systemd functionality, the containers come with a pre-configured ssh service and a pre-configured user.
 Extra tools are installed, so the containers can be used for general-purpose courses or examples.

 The containers use a systemd or systemd-like process as their main process (PID 1), which means they will be continuously running unless explicitely stopped.
-This goes against the ephemeral nature of containers, but these containers with vm-like qualities are only meant for experimentation.
+This goes against the ephemeral nature of containers, but these containers with vm-like qualities are only meant for experimentation or computing labs.

 ## Usage
 ### Centos